jjindrich/jjazure-web-angular-apimanagement/README.md

 az group deployment create --resource-group $rg --template-file deploy-apim-api-books-v1-step2.json --parameters @deploy-apim-api-books-v1.params.json
 ```

-If you need to release revision as current, you have to create Release resource
+If you need to release revision as current, you have to create Release resource.
+Or you can [call API](https://blogs.msdn.microsoft.com/apimanagement/2017/09/29/managing-versions-and-revisions-using-the-http-api/)

 ```json
         {